Therapy Online or in-person

 Services Provided

-One-to-one therapy typically begins with an assessment that can take one to three sessions (depending on the individual).
-Together, we will create a plan that outlines the number of sessions and the therapeutic goals we will work towards.
+One-to-one therapy typically begins with an assessment that can take one to three sessions.
+Together, we create a plan that outlines the number of sessions and the therapeutic goals we will work towards.
 If you are seeking one-time consultation for psychological guidance or input, I am also available for that.

-As a supervisor, I work with counseling psychologists and psychotherapists in training.
-I am registered with the British Psychological Society as a Supervisor of Applied Psychology Practice.
-In the past, I have also served as a clinical supervisor for Headstrong, a charity based in London.
+I have supervised both counselling psychologists and psychotherapists in training individually and in groups.
+I am registered with the British Psychological Society as a Supervisor of Applied Psychological Practice.

-With my extensive experience as a lecturer at City University and MIND, I have led seminars and workshops on mental health topics for undergraduate students and working professionals.
+With my experience as a lecturer at City University and a training facilitator with MIND, I have led seminars and workshops on mental health topics for undergraduate students and working professionals.
 If you are interested in booking training for your school, private employer, or government agency in Central London, I am available to facilitate workshops for you.

 EMDR Therapy